 And while companies benefit internally from strong giving back programs, clients and customers are also more inclined to support an organization that demonstrates generous giving.

-Forbes suggest that shoppers prefer to buy from charitable companies because it makes them feel good.
+Forbes suggests that shoppers prefer to buy from charitable companies because it makes them feel good.
 They know they’re part of something bigger than themselves and their purchase is changing the world.
 In fact, it says shoppers younger than age 40 prefer to shop at places that give back instead of them donating directly.
-And just over ¾ of millennials prefer to support brands with corporate citizenship.
+And just over three-quarters of millennials prefer to support brands with corporate citizenship.

-First, a company’s giving back policies and procedures need to be established.
-This is often a multiple-step process and it’s helpful to involve employees at all levels and demographics.
-It’s good to be sure giving back policies support other company principles.
+First, a company's giving back policies and procedures need to be established.
+This is often a multiple-step process, and it's helpful to involve employees at all levels and demographics.
+It's good to be sure giving back policies support other company principles.
 Systems to track and evaluate participation and program effectiveness are critical.

 However, the process doesn't end there.
 Properly communicating policies and actions can make all the difference.
 Effective communication will help ensure the policies are known, accepted and incorporated into employees' work life.
 Good communication also ensures that current and potential customers know how a company is giving back.